 - A user cannot be associated with multiple user listings at a time.

 You can restrict access by locations instead of groups when setting up User Listings.
 Make sure to have this setting checked from Settings → Company Settings → Policy → Multi-Store Settings → How do you want to restrict access to items → By Locations.
-Hit ‘Save Settings’.
+Hit ‘Update’.

 You now need to create a new Multi-Store Listing if you haven’t already or assign locations to an existing Multi-Store Listings.
 Now that you’ve chosen ‘By Location’, you must choose at least one location in order to view items.